 Celia shook her head.
-“Sorry, honeychild.
+“Sorry, honey child.
 Yeah, I know Rumor.
-And she know me pretty well.
-She about the only ear I got to talk to these days, but she never crack teeth about herself much.
+And she knows me pretty well.
+She’s about the only ear I got to talk to these days, but she never crack teeth about herself much.
 You want Mosquito for that.”

 “So where I can I find him?”

 Her eyebrows rose.
-“I can’t say where he is, ’cause I don’t know.
-Probably no one know but he.”
+“I can’t say where he is, cause I don’t know.
+Probably no one knows but him.”

 Jay frowned, nodded, then vanished into the kitchen with her buckets, appearing a moment later with her money.
 She took it, flinching when their hands almost touched, and folded the bills, and held her clenched hand to her breast.

 “Sorry, honey.”
 She turned and left.